jericjohnnn/jericjohnnn/README.md

-🧱Big things are built one brick at a time.
+Big things are built one commit at a time.